BergLab/CompNeuro22/README.md

 An unordered list of resources that you might find useful:

 * <a href="https://ipython-books.github.io/">IPython Cookbook: a nice book covering scientific computing with python and notebooks </a>
+* <a href="https://neuronaldynamics.epfl.ch/index.html">Neuronal Dynamics: an online available book covering from neuron models to dynamics cognition.</a>
 * <a href="https://cheatsheets.quantecon.org/ ">A summary of how to translate code between Matlab, Python and Julia  </a>
 * <a href="https://www.tomasbeuzen.com/python-programming-for-data-science/README.html ">Python Programming for Data Science  </a>
 * <a href="https://youtu.be/QHj9uVmwA_0">Neural manifolds - The Geometry of Behaviour  </a>